RamonKaes/WebDev-Tools/README.md

    - Use Bootstrap classes for styling
    - Maintain client-side-only architecture
    - Add appropriate comments and documentation
-4. **Test thoroughly**: Verify across multiple browsers and languages
+4. **Verify thoroughly**: Verify across multiple browsers and languages
 5. **Submit a Pull Request** with a clear description of changes

 ### Code Review Process